Unhinged (2020 film): Plot

-Tom arrives at Rachel's home, where her brother Fred and his fiancée Mary are living.
-Tom sneaks inside and Fred arms himself with a knife.
-Tom confronts him, holding Mary hostage, and explains to him that over time, he began to feel insignificant, powerless and invisible to humanity, and that revenge and violence are all he has left to get him through the day.
-Tom repeatedly pushes Mary into Fred's knife, accusing Fred of killing her (as he was the one holding the knife).
-He then ties Fred to a chair and tells Rachel over the phone that she has three minutes to go into the school, get Kyle, and drive away, or he will light Fred on fire, and demands him to read a letter about how Rachel is a liar and how she is selfish.
-At the school, Rachel desperately demands that the principal release Kyle.
-She drives away with Kyle.
-A police officer arrives at Rachel’s house, and, after being told to let Fred go, Tom sets him on fire and pushes him to the cop.
-The cop is able to shoot a running Tom in the shoulder and tries to put the fire out.
-Tom catches up to Rachel and Kyle on a highway.
-They use a GPS app on her tablet to find out that Tom is in a minivan and is right in front of them.
-When they attempt to alert a nearby police officer, Tom sees them and rams the officer's car, causing a massive multi-vehicle car accident.
+Meanwhile, Tom arrives at Rachel's home, where her brother Fred and his fiancée Mary live.
+Tom confronts him, holding Mary hostage, before repeatedly pushing her into Fred's knife, killing her.
+He then ties Fred to a chair and tells Rachel over the phone that she has three minutes to go into the school, get Kyle, and drive away, or he will kill Fred, as he wants him to read a letter about how Rachel is a liar.
+Rachel desperately demands that the principal release Kyle.
+She gets Kyle and drives away.
+When a police officer arrives at Rachel's house, Tom sets Fred on fire.
+The cop shoots Tom in the shoulder and tries to put the fire out.
+Tom escapes and catches up to Rachel and Kyle on a highway.
+They use a GPS app to learn that Tom is in a minivan (for which he killed someone) and is directly in front of them.
+When they attempt to alert a nearby officer, Tom rams his car, causing a multi-vehicle car accident.

-Tom pursues Rachel to her mother's house where Kyle triggers a silent alarm to bring the cops and hides.
-Rachel rams the van that Tom is driving, flipping the vehicle, but he gets out and attacks Rachel, telling her that she will always see Tom everywhere she goes, then enters the house in search of Kyle, intent on killing him.
-As he is about to walk back outside, Kyle inadvertently alerts Tom to his hiding place upstairs.
-Rachel sneaks inside the house and finds Kyle, but Tom finds them both and they engage in a brutal fight, beating and throwing each other around the room.
-When Tom begins to strangle Kyle with a cord, Rachel stabs Tom in the eye with a pair of scissors, screaming, "here's your fucking courtesy tap!", before pushing the scissors further in his eye socket, finally killing him.
+Tom pursues Rachel to her mother's house where Kyle triggers a silent alarm and hides.
+Rachel rams the van that Tom is driving, flipping the vehicle.
+Tom gets out, attacks Rachel, and enters the house in search of Kyle, intent on killing him next.
+As Tom is about to leave, Kyle inadvertently alerts him to his hiding place upstairs.
+Rachel comes to and enters the house to protect Kyle, but Tom finds her and they struggle.
+When Tom begins to strangle Kyle, Rachel stabs Tom in the eye with a pair of scissors, killing him.

-The police arrive and inform Rachel that Fred survived Tom's attack.
+The police arrive and inform Rachel that Fred survived the attack.
 Rachel and Kyle leave to see Fred at the hospital.
 As they drive away, a car cuts Rachel off and she stops herself from honking at the angry driver.
-Kyle says, "good choice."
-They drive away as the sun sets.
+Kyle observes this and says, "Good choice."
+They drive away.